miplab-cnu/miplab-cnu.github.io/team/index.md

 ## Current Members

-Our lab is a team focused on improving the reach, accuracy, and speed of computational analysis, specifically as it relates to genomics (and Biology more broadly).
+Our lab is a team focused on improving the reach, accuracy, and speed of computational analysis, specifically as it relates to medical image processing and human emotion recognition.
 We are a varied and friendly bunch.
 If you're interested in the work we're doing, please reach out!

 {% capture html %}